A Few Early Years

 The Chinese mostly came in groups of up to ten boys, together with the sister of one of them.
 Each group found an inexpensive apartment with a bed-sitting room and a kitchen.
 The sister did the cooking and mending and slept in the kitchen, the boys studied day and night and slept in the other room.
 One night a week would be sister's night off.
 The boys would then walk down en masse along The Main (St. Laurent Blvd; one did not walk there alone even in broad daylight then) to the Chinese district, to sit at long board tables each enclosed in its own cubicle, to discuss the merits of all the possible dishes on the menu.
 These weren't Canadian-Chinese restaurants, but were patronized totally by Chinese, so there were hundreds of marvellous dishes to choose from.
 The ones selected were spread out the length of the table on candle warmers so they stayed hot for hours, a touch I have never seen elsewhere.
 I'll skip the games they played to prove mastery of fai'zi (chopsticks); I always lost!
 Then, it was back to the pad, to get out the mahjong sets and play a couple of games, 16 sets each at lightning speed where I could hold my own, before getting back to the books.
 (Hong Kong mahjong, at least then, was an intellectual game, with hundreds of limit hands and elaborate doubles, if you knew them, not like today's dumbed-down internet versions.)
 I remember Cousin Judy's delight that her training had proven so useful.

 The Hungarians had just arrived as refugees from their crushed revolution.
-Most could speak little English, having had only a crash course for a month prior to jumping straight into McGill classes at the level they had left in Hungary.
+Most could speak little English, having had only a crash course for a month before jumping straight into McGill classes at the level they had left in Hungary.
 Understandably, some failed to make the switch, despite solid support from the small, but cohesive and prosperous Hungarian community in Montreal.
 One who did succeed was Tony Dienes, who had been studying cello in Hungary.
 His father was an intelligentsia, so Tony was not allowed into any prized university course such as engineering in Hungary.
 After discovering and using a flaw in one of the Russian tanks by which a Molotov cocktail could disable them, he got out by tying himself under a freight train car with a price on his head.
 He once commented that "there wasn't room for a cello".
 Once here, however, he ended up with top marks in electrical engineering and a full scholarship for postgraduate study - he was at CalTech the last I heard.

-I had practise rights on a grand piano at the McGill Faculty of Music (then on Drummond St.) thanks to my ARCT, and played in the McGill Chamber Orchestra under Alexander Brott.
+I had practice rights on a grand piano at the McGill Faculty of Music (then on Drummond St.) thanks to my ARCT, and played in the McGill Chamber Orchestra under Alexander Brott.
 Dad had arranged that I stay the year at the YMCA between Drummond and Stanley streets, where I qualified with their table tennis team.
 So the year of introductory general engineering passed with lots of new experiences, although few in class.
 As in high school, I didn't do any studying worth mentioning, but made the dean's list anyway.

-After two weeks learning field surveying with the civil engineers, the next summer was spent at the quality control lab of dad's company in Thorold, living at home.
-I managed a bit better than the previous summer, actually becoming useful to calculate the volume of incoming wood which arrived from the company's woodlots by boat.
+After two weeks of learning field surveying with the civil engineers, the next summer was spent at the quality control lab of dad's company in Thorold, living at home.
+I managed a bit better than the previous summer, actually becoming useful in calculating the volume of incoming wood which arrived from the company's woodlots by boat.
 Each crane bucket of wood was immersed in water, then a water level meter recorded the height to which the water rose.
 Suitable samples of logs were selected, piled in the traditional manner into cords, and the water volumes converted into cords using the sampled conversion factor.
-Government cutting fees and taxes were all on the basis of the traditional cord.
+Government cutting fees and taxes were all based on the traditional cord.
 All the calculating was done on mechanical calculators, with a keyboard that I played like a piano to keep the machine running without wasting time with idle cycles.
 However, the Friden calculator company refused to supply motors designed for such service, only for five minutes on, ten minutes off.
 After it was found out why three motors in the lab had burned out in the course of as many days, and that better motors were unobtainable, I was ordered to take frequent breaks.
 I became sufficiently proficient at taking square roots by odd-integer subtraction that I had to take breaks with them too.

 the equipment that pulled in most of North America on AM

 I also got a rude awakening to office politics, a subject which had not arisen at Baie Comeau.
 One of the men I worked with was a union steward.
 (I didn't realize this until dad, understandably acidly, told me much later.)
 Two of the other men I came in contact with must have resented him, and successfully manipulated me into an argument with him.
 I gather with dad's agreement, I was sentenced to clean out a rusty boiler atop the digester tower, a rough and dirty job in heat that probably violated every labour code there was.
-I did the job promptly, by the simple expedient of stripping to my underwear, and dousing myself continuously with a cold water hose which kept me cool and clean at the same time.
+I did the job promptly, by the simple expedient of stripping to my underwear and dousing myself continuously with a cold water hose which kept me cool and clean at the same time.
 But, I was never let near the steward again.

-Second year at McGill was very different from the first.
+My second year at McGill was very different from the first.
 Now, for the first time, my courses were engineering physics, rather than general engineering.
 McGill considered engineering physics, and combined honours in mathematics and physics, to be the top academic courses in the whole university.
 I was totally unprepared for the number of concepts presented at such a pace, particularly by having mathematics presented by a pure mathematician who was unintelligible until you could hack his ways of thinking, and who couldn't be bothered with you until you did.
 For the first time, I was not able to simulate linear thinking fast enough to get by.
 Of course, I had never developed even the most basic study habits.
 And, I had got into Douglas Hall, the best of the McGill men's residences, and was for the first time in my life living with a large group of intellectually-compatible people.
 I designed an antenna that successfully coupled the AM stations of the Caribbean to a $25 Heathkit radio receiver (a 1000 foot long-wire from my window to a tree at the right orientation, coupled to a high Q pi-network, 400 feet above the surrounding city), and so added most of the West Indians in residence to my list of Hungarian and Chinese friends.
-In fact, I won the Montreal contest that year for the maximum number of AM radio stations received within a 24 hour period.
+In fact, I won the Montreal contest that year for the maximum number of AM radio stations received within a 24-hour period.
 The guy who expected to coast to first place, having assembled equipment worth a hundred times mine, was unilingual.
-I could not only identify French stations, but had a Spanish-speaking friend beside me.
+I could not only identify French stations but had a Spanish-speaking friend beside me.
 And, to rub it in, I'd recorded them all!

 Dad had often enough told us that he didn't pay for failures.
 But, mom wouldn't accept one.
 My suggestion that I might be better off in music after all fell on deaf ears.
 That would make me a "quitter".
 (To stop doing something I didn't like and switch to something I did...)
 Mom prevailed.
 I was ordered to repeat my year, but in ordinary electrical engineering.

 But, first came a summer job again.
 I spent two weeks as an instructor at the McGill survey school (they'd hired me before they knew I'd failed my year), then joined the Physics section of the Ontario Research Foundation on Queen's Park.
 The failure rate of transformers was the main project I helped with.
 Fifty were enclosed in a heated box, and run under rated current and voltage until most had failed.
 The failure rate having been shown to be exponentially related to temperature (an Arrhenius model), I devised a simple circuit that could be attached to a transformer to indicate what portion of its thermal lifetime had passed.
 It was thought sufficiently original that the ORF attempted to patent it, but the US patent office found a precedent buried in its files.
 I also used my high school machine shop experience to make adaptors from almost a hundred unique signal connectors to three 'standards': GR hermaphrodite, BNC coax and banana plug.
-As a result, I was invited back for the next summer, an honour that helped lift my self confidence at least a little bit off the floor.
+As a result, I was invited back for the next summer, an honour that helped lift my self-confidence at least a little bit off the floor.
 Cousin Judy lived within walking distance, and I visited often both summers, trying without success to improve her TV reception through the noise of a local generating station, and just talking.
 She took me to the first visit of the Chinese Opera to Canada, and I still remember the banner dance, in which incredible lengths of fine red silk cloth were kept aloft right to the top of the stage curtains by the dancers.

 the count rate system inside